 DOES THE DISTRICT ACCEPT OUT-OF-DISTRICT ENROLLMENTS?

 No, you must reside within district boundaries to attend a Gardner Edgerton school.
 The only exception is staff members who live outside the district - their children may attend Gardner Edgerton schools.

-To determine which school(s) your child(ren) will attend, please use the School Locator feature, located on the menu to the left of this screen.
+To determine which school(s) your child(ren) will attend, please use the School Locator feature.
 Just click on School Locator, type in your home address, and a list of schools and a map will be returned.
 If your address does not locate a school, please call the Community Relations Office at 856-2002 for assistance.

 Each school has its own website, which will provide you with an overview of that building.
 On our homepage, click on schools, then select your school building.
 If you are new to the area and would like a tour of your child's school, please call the school office.
 Back-to-School Night is scheduled at each school in early fall, providing district parents the opportunity to tour the school and meet teachers and staff.